 These women are utterly unlike the women I know.
-Women who cry and get drunk and fuck, mouths open.
+Women who cry and get drunk, mouths open.
 I am a woman sure, but I am not a film woman.
 I am ugly, uncool, brilliant and most of all desirous.

 I was mad at Amy because she was good at being girlish, fragile; small things I couldn’t even fake.
 She called the tattooed boy in Montreal.
 He is appealingly successful and sublimely talentless.
 He writes bad poetry, he’s vaguely Australian, every girl I know wants to fuck him.

 Except me.
 I want to burn his car.
 I want to burn his books.
 I want everyone to see my sparking anger.
 Being smarter isn’t always enough.